 Athletes receive points based on their placement and number of competitors in each event, and these points determine the final series winners in each section.
 Sectional series awards are presented at the nonqualifying event held in conjunction with each adult sectional championships.

-Participants compete in both the free skate and compulsory events at at least two participating Compete USA and/or nonqualifying competitions, one being the nonqualifying event held in conjunction with a skater’s adult sectional championships.
+Participants compete in the free skate events at least two Compete USA and/or nonqualifying competitions, one being the nonqualifying event held in conjunction with a skater’s adult sectional championships.

 Read the Adult Competition Series Handbook

 Any skater with a disability, regardless of track, may request reasonable accommodations for competitions and testing through the Skating Accommodation Memorandum (S.A.M.), a form found in the Adaptive Skating section of the USFS website's Members Only section.
 Past accommodations have included, but are not limited to, seating near the ice, prioritized skating order, and adjusted music volume.

 To submit to the S.A.M. or for more information, please contact Courtney Fecske, Chair of the Adaptive Committee, at firstname.lastname@example.org.